How to translate your Vue.js 3 application with vue-i18n

 You can manually configure the project by clicking on the vue-i18n button or simply drag & drop your project folder (vue-i18n-demo) onto BabelEdit.

-At the bottom, should see a yellow box that asks you to set the primary language.
+At the bottom, you should see a yellow box that asks you to set the source language.
 That is the default language you create your application in.
 It's used for BabelEdit's machine translation feature.
 Click on Configure and select en-US in the dialog.

 Machine translation

 BabelEdit now asks you if you want to display machine translation suggestions.
-Click on Enable.
+Click Enable.

 Select main in the left tree view and click inside the de-DE field in the center.
 BabelEdit shows you a machine translation suggestion from Google Translate at the bottom of the center view: